ashleyfletcher76/42_transcendence/README.md

 - Now we have a JWT token for the frontend, token lasts 5 mins and the refresh token lasts 1 day.
 The frontend can use this and store it tell if the user was logged in already.
 If 401 is returned they either dont exist or token has timed out

 - .env file updated with DJANGO superuser values.

+- Live chat now working and I created Daphne to be our server.

 - Superuser is now created at compialtion time, admin page can be accessesed at this URL:
 ```plaintext